 1. I need to be young, thin, strong, and flexible to do a yoga course.

 Notice that each excuse is related to the physical body.

 Saying you are too (insert any self-deprecating excuse) is like saying you are too dirty to take a shower.
-Yoga is the solution that you are looking for.

 Firstly, Yoga is not only about the physical.
 Technically speaking, the physical practice makes up just 12.5% (according to Patanjali’s Eight Limb Path).

 Let’s also remember, these harsh judgments exist only in your head.
 They are relative terms that you are using to compare yourself against an imaginary group of students who

 - if they did, you haven’t even met them yet

 - once you meet them they will probably be the same as you.

 - once you meet the, they will probably become your friends

 Will someone be more flexible than you on the training?
 Yes, in one way at least.
 Will there be anyone stronger than you?
 Maybe.
 Does that mean you shouldn't attend?
 Of course not.